triptease/docs/legacy-integration.md

 In the past, Triptease relied on our booking engine partners to provide the necessary information for integration.
 However, we now prefer to use Triptease-owned integrations.
 This approach is designed to eliminate any development effort on the part of the booking engine.

 While most of our integrations are now Triptease-owned, there are still a few cases where booking engines provide us with the required information.
 In these instances, we’ve transitioned to using structured data based on [Schema.org](https://schema.org/), an industry-standard format.
-If you prefer this route, our [documentation](https://docs.triptease.io/structured-data) offers clear guidance on how to develop this integration.
+If you prefer this route, our [structured-data](https://docs.triptease.io/structured-data) documentation offers clear guidance on how to develop this integration.

 If you currently have a legacy integration, we encourage you to get in touch with us.
 We can either create a Triptease-owned integration for you or assist you in adopting the new structured data approach.